Annual Enrollment Period (AEP)

 - You can call us at 1-833-999-0103 (TTY 711) to enroll over the phone with one of our knowledgeable agents or to have an enrollment packet mailed to you.

 - Our hours of operation are 8 a.m. to 8 p.m. local time, 7 days a week October 1 – March 31 during which time our automated phone system may answer your call on Thanksgiving and Christmas day.
 April 1 – September 30 our hours are 8 a.m. to 8 p.m., Monday – Friday.
 Our automated phone system may answer your call on weekends and federal holidays.

-You can print a 2023 enrollment form here and mail the completed form back to us at P.O.
+You can print a 2023 enrollment form or a 2024 enrollment form here and mail the completed form back to us at P.O.
 Box 240, Columbia, TN 38402.

 Medicare Enrollment Resources

 - Use Medicare's Plan Finder tool to enroll in a Medicare Advantage plan.
 Just visit www.medicare.gov/find-a-plan/questions/home.aspx.

 - Call Tennessee's State Health Insurance Assistance Program (SHIP) at 1-877-801-0044 or https://www.tn.gov/aging/our-programs/state-health-insurance-assistance-program--ship-.html

 With Medicare's Plan Finder you can do a General Search or a Personalized Search.
 Only your ZIP code is required for a General Search.
 For the Personalized Search, you will need your Medicare number, Part A and Part B effective dates, date of birth, ZIP code and the name of your pharmacy.